leuraph/uellabung/README.md

   of the teacher or the name of the course is specified by using pre-defined commands
   (see the example sheet).
+- Handling of numbering and indentation is done automatically, you only need to specify order and parts/subparts.

 <img alt="" src="sheet_01.jpeg">